NatronGitHub/Natron/Documentation/source/guide/compositing-exprs.rst

 	* **dimension**: It indicates the dimension (0-based index) of the parameter on which the expression is evaluated, this can only be used after a parameter, e.g: Blur1.size.dimension

-	* **project**: References the project settings.
-This can be used as a prefix to reference project parameters, e.g: project.outputFormat
+	* **app**: References the project settings.
+This can be used as a prefix to reference project parameters, e.g: app.outputFormat

 	* **frame**: It references the current time on the timeline at which the expression is evaluated this may be a floating point number if the parameter is referenced from a node that uses